mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

     The three first classes named *InitializeSimulation*, *Outputs*, and *Utilities* are inherited by the two former classes *MolecularDynamics* and *MonteCarlo*.
+    The *Utilities* class is inherited by all other four classes.

 .. container:: justify